It's Time for a Central Freeway Alternative

 From: [Your Name]

-We are calling on you to work together to explore alternatives to the Central Freeway.
-The alternatives should include:
+We are calling on you to lead a grant application and planning studies to explore alternatives to the Central Freeway.
+These alternatives should include:

 Signed,